 Investment Banking.
 Our Investment Banking business earns fees from our clients for providing advice on mergers, acquisitions, divestitures, leveraged buyouts, restructurings, activism and defense and similar corporate finance matters, and from underwriting and private placement activities, as well as commissions, fees and principal revenues from research and our sales and trading activities.
 The amount and timing of the fees paid vary by the type of engagement or services provided.
 In general, advisory fees are paid at the time we sign an engagement letter, during the course of the engagement or when an engagement is completed.
 The majority of our investment banking revenue consists of advisory fees for which realizations are dependent on the successful completion of transactions.
 A transaction can fail to be completed for many reasons which are outside of our control, including failure of parties to agree upon final terms with the counterparty, to secure necessary board or shareholder approvals, to secure necessary financing or to achieve necessary regulatory approvals, or due to adverse market conditions.
-In the case of bankruptcy engagements, fees are subject to approval of the client's acceptance of capital or capital commitments.
+In the case of bankruptcy engagements, fees are subject to approval of the court.
+Underwriting fees are recognized when the offering has been deemed to be completed and placement fees are generally recognized at the time of the client's acceptance of capital or capital commitments.
 Commissions and Related Revenue includes commissions, which are recorded on a trade-date basis or, in the case of payments under commission sharing arrangements, on the date earned.
 Commissions and